 By using my first-hand experience as a TV reporter

-So for me, I may answer the “what do you do?” question with:
+So when I launched my agency, I might answer the “what do you do?” question with:

-I’m a publicist that (what) helps businesses to (results) amplify their brands on-air, online and in the community.
+I’m a publicist who (what) helps businesses to (results) amplify their brands on-air, online, and in the community.
 (How/why) I use my experience as a former news reporter to teach entrepreneurs how to harness the power of the media to get more customers.
 We specialize in grand opening PR and product launches.

 Your elevator pitch will change as your business grows.
-Just remember to keep revisiting your why and your what and incorporating it into your media pitch!
+Just remember to keep revisiting your why and your how and incorporating it into your media pitch.